-OTTER TAIL COUNTY ATTENDANCE PROCEDURE
+OTTER TAIL COUNTY ATTENDANCE PROCEDURES

 - 1. Attendance will be taken every half-day in elementary schools and every class period in secondary schools. - 2.
 For purposes of this procedure, unexcused absences are cumulative throughout the school year.

 Records regarding attendance will transfer with students who transfer between schools within Otter Tail County. - 3.
-Every time a student is absent for any period of time, the school will notify the parents on the day the absence occurs, if the parent has not called or sent a note. - 4.
-After three periods of unexcused absences, a letter will be sent to parents at the discretion of the building principal.
+Every time a student is absent for any period of time, the school will notify the parents, if the parent has not called or sent a note. - 4.
+After three unexcused absences (this can be absences over multiple days), a letter will be sent to parents at the discretion of the truancy department.
 The purpose of the letter will be to document the students' unexcused absences. - 5.
-After seven unexcused absences, school will notify the County Attorney's office and the County Attorney's office will schedule a meeting between school personnel, parents, student, Human Services and County Attorney at the Otter Tail County Courthouse.
+After seven unexcused absences (this can be absences over multiple days), the school will notify the County Attorney's office and the County Attorney's office will schedule a meeting between school personnel, parents, student, Human Services and County Attorney at the Otter Tail County Courthouse.
 Parents are required to attend a face-to-face meeting with school administrators to develop a Truancy Plan of Action, as a final attempt to compel the student to attend school.
 A contract will be established with the child, who is then placed under supervision to attend school. - 6.
-If the truancy Plan developed is not followed and the child continues to have seven unexcused absences, the matter will be referred to Human Services for review by the County Attorney's Office for determination for what action should occur. - 7.
-Judges have the authority to administer a variety of consequences, which can include the following: - a.
-A child may lose their driving privileges until he / she is 18 years old. - b.
-The court can order that any necessary evaluation, treatment, and counseling service be completed by the child or family. - c.
+If the truancy Plan developed is not followed and the child continues to have unexcused absences, the matter will be referred to Human Services for review by the County Attorney's Office for determination for what action should occur. - 7.
+Judges have the authority to administer a variety of consequences, which can include the following: - i.
+A child may lose their driving privileges until he / she is 18 years old. - ii.
+The court can order that any necessary evaluation, treatment, and counseling service be completed by the child or family. - iii.
 A child can be removed from their home and placed in a shelter or foster care or a short-term facility.